 An overview of the history of medicine, its relationship to society, medical and health terminology, introduction to organ systems, diseases, illnesses and their diagnoses, current events in health and medicine.

 Prerequisite(s): HLTH 1001 or permission of the department.
-Lecture three hours a week.

 HLTH 3101 [0.5 credit] Global Health